Generative Quantile Regression with Variability Penalty: Penalized Generative Quantile Regression

 As shown in Figure \ref{fig:overfit}, the \textit{non}-penalized GQR model introduced in Section \ref{sec:GQRnopenalty} (dashed orange line) suffers from vanishing variability.
+In particular, GQR is constructed by a neural network of three hidden layers, each layer having 1000 hidden neurons.
 Namely, GQR generates values near the true test sample $Y_{\text{test}}$ almost surely, despite the fact that we used 1000 different inputs for $\xi$ to generate the $\widehat{G}$ samples.
 In contrast, the PGQR model with optimal $\lambda^{\star} = 0.01$ (solid blue line with filled circles) approximates the true conditional density (solid black line) very closely, capturing the Gaussian shape and matching the true underlying variance.

 On the other hand, Figure \ref{fig:overfit} also illustrates that if $\lambda$ is chosen to be \textit{too} large in PGQR \eqref{eq:PGQR}, then the subsequent approximated conditional density will exhibit larger variance than it should.
 In particular, when $\lambda = 2.5$, Figure \ref{fig:overfit} shows that PGQR (dashed green line with hollow triangles) \textit{overestimates} the true conditional variance for $Y$ given $\bm{X}$.
 This demonstrates that the choice of $\lambda$ in the variability penalty \eqref{fig:penalty} plays a very crucial role in the practical performance of PGQR.
 In Section \ref{sec:select}, we describe how to select an ``optimal'' $\lambda$ so that PGQR neither underestimates \textit{nor} overestimates the true conditional variance.
 Our method for tuning $\lambda$ also requires only a \textit{single} optimization, making it an attractive and scalable alternative to cross-validation.